NIH Disclosure Guidance

-Each person to electronically sign their own Other Support
+Each person must electronically sign their own Other Support

 Wet/Scanned signatures WILL NOT be accepted by NIH

-OSP recommends using Adobe.
+OSP recommends using Adobe Reader.
 Basic instructions can be found at this link but contact OSP with questions.

 *Adding signature image in Word document is not verification*